 7. Burro’s tail succulents

-Burro’s tail succulents are also known as Donkey tail plant.
+Burro’s tail succulents are also known as Donkey tail plants.
 The botanical name of this succulent is Sedum morganianum.
 It is a perennial plant with long hanging stems.
-Fleshy leaves about 2 cm length and 6-9 mm width are the main characteristic feature of this plant.
-Beautiful purple-pink flowers grow terminal part of the stem (4).
+Fleshy leaves about 2 cm in length and 6-9 mm width are the main characteristic feature of this plant.
+Beautiful purple-pink flowers grow the terminal part of the stem (4).

-This is the most common house plant because of its beautiful ornamental looks and very easy to handle and propagate.
+This is the most common house plant because of its beautiful ornamental looks and very ease to handle and propagate.

 How to take care of Burro’s tail succulents

-This plant needs partial sunlight can grow on a well-drained soil with proper aeration.
-Waters only when top soil becomes dry.
+This plant needs partial sunlight can grow on well-drained soil with proper aeration.
+Waters only when topsoil becomes dry.
 Regular watering is not necessary.

 9. Jade plant

-Scientifically known as Crassula ovate is also considered as a lucky plant in some cultures.
+Scientifically known as Crassula ovate is also considered a lucky plant in some cultures.
 The plant is known for its beautiful fleshy leaves.
-It requires a good amount of sunlight with proper watering whenever the top soil becomes dry.
+It requires a good amount of sunlight with proper watering whenever the topsoil becomes dry.
 Fertilization preferably liquid fertilizer once a year is good for its normal growth.